 - understanding that he needs to eat regular meals even if he's staying over at your place and you're having a computer game marathon.

-But always remember it is your friend who is 'in charge' and he is the one who needs to decide how much help he wants.
+But always remember it is your friend who is 'in charge' and he or she is the one who needs to decide how much help they want.